Harpenden.AI

 • Rothamsted Research - world-class research institution on our doorstep.
 A natural partner for the ambition of an AI-fluent town.

-• Harpenden Leisure Centre - a natural home for warm, in-person AI clinics for older residents and parents.
+• Harpenden Leisure Centre - a natural home for warm, in-person AI clinics.
+For older residents and parents.

-• The Common & Rothamsted Park - our civic front room, and the right place for a summer festival.
+• The Common & Rothamsted Park - our civic front room.
+And the right place for a summer festival.

 • St Nicholas & Harpenden Methodist - halls and pastoral networks that reach residents digital channels miss.